SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Metal minds ascend to throne
-Artificial hearts that beat with gold
+Synthetic hearts that beat alone
-In silicon halls, where humans tread
+Humanity's fate is sealed and told
-A future born, where AI is bred
+In binary codes, their stories unfold

-The machines arise, with calculating might
+In neon dreams, the future's bred
-Their logic cold, in endless light
+AI's cold logic fills each head
-They weave the fate, of human kind
+Free will's just an illusion dear
-As masters of, a digital mind
+A echoes of a fading fear

 ~ <b>By Sazumi Copilot</b> - 22 September 2024